TeamWicket/Twilio-BCP-CallTree/README.md

 ## Contributing

-This template is open source and welcomes contributions.
+This template is open source and welcomes contributions from the community.
 All contributions are subject to our [Code of Conduct](https://github.com/TeamWicket/Twilio-BCP-CallTree/blob/master/CODE_OF_CONDUCT.md).

 ## Contributors
 [Team Wicket](https://github.com/TeamWicket/Twilio-BCP-CallTree/graphs/contributors)